 DIFFERENCES BETWEEN ANAEROBIC AND AEROBIC ORGANISMS

 Anaerobic bacteria can be categorized as obligate anaerobes (killed in the presence of ≥0.5% oxygen), aerotolerant organisms (can tolerate the presence of oxygen but cannot use it for growth), and facultative anaerobes (can grow in the presence or absence of oxygen).
 Most clinically relevant anaerobes, such as Bacteroides fragilis, Prevotella melaninogenica, and Fusobacterium nucleatum, are relatively aerotolerant.
 These organisms contrast with obligate aerobes, which require high concentrations of oxygen for growth, and microaerophilic organisms, which are damaged by atmospheric concentrations of oxygen (~21%) but require low concentrations of oxygen (typically 2–10%) for growth.
-Given that molecular oxygen can reduce to superoxide (O2−) and hydrogen peroxide (H2O2), which are damaging to cells, the ability to tolerate the presence of oxygen is due, in part, to the expression of superoxide dismutase and ...
+Given that molecular oxygen can reduce to superoxide (O2−) and hydrogen peroxide (H2O2), which are damaging to cells, the ability to tolerate the presence of oxygen is due, in part, to the expression of ...